MicrosoftDocs/gestures-docs/index.md

 To get Project Prague running on your machine you will need to:

-1. Connect your [Intel (R) RealSense (TM) SR300 camera](https://click.intel.com/intelrealsense-developer-kit-featuring-sr300.html) to a USB 3.0 port and place it below your computer's monitor, as illustrated in the image below:
+1. Connect your [Intel® RealSense™ SR300 camera](https://click.intel.com/intelrealsense-developer-kit-featuring-sr300.html) to a USB 3.0 port and place it below your computer's monitor, as illustrated in the image below:

     ![RealSense camera desktop setup](Images\RealSenseDesktopSetup.png)